Cooperly/Cooperly/README.md

 # ***hi, i'm void. what's good mate?***
 # 💫 About Me:
-🌱 I’m currently learning how Java works
+🌱 I’m currently learning how Java and HTML works

 💽 I specialize in managing, monitoring and optimizing Server Networks with previous experience from CNet, with 15 players daily for a few months with no marketing or advertisements just word of mouth from satisfied players, and ongoing experience with [v2k](https://github.com/v2knet)